How to buy Ansell (ANN) shares

 Have Ansell's shares ever split?

-Ansell's shares were split on a 1:5 basis on 14 April 2002.
-So if you had owned 5 shares the day before before the split, the next day you'd have owned 1 share.
+Ansell's shares were split on a 1:5 basis on 15 April 2002.
+So if you had owned 5 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your Ansell shares – just the quantity.
 However, indirectly, the new 400% higher share price could have impacted the market appetite for Ansell shares which in turn could have impacted Ansell's share price.

 Ansell share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Ansell's is 0.9042.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Ansell's is 0.375.
 This would suggest that Ansell's shares are less volatile than average (for this exchange).

-Ansell Limited designs, develops, and manufactures protection solutions in the Asia Pacific, Europe, the Middle East, Africa, Latin America, Caribbean, and North America.
+Ansell Limited designs, develops, and manufactures protection solutions in the Asia Pacific, Europe, the Middle East, Africa, Latin America, the Caribbean, and North America.
 It operates in two segments, Healthcare and Industrial.
-The Healthcare segment manufactures and markets solutions comprising surgical gloves, single use and examination gloves, and clean and sterile gloves and garments, as well as consumables used by healthcare, life sciences, and industrial workers for a range of customers, including hospitals, surgical centers, dental surgeries, veterinary clinics, first responders, manufacturers, auto repair shops, chemical plants, laboratories, and pharmaceutical companies.
-The Industrial segment manufactures and markets high-performance hand and chemical protective clothing solutions for a range of industrial applications, including automotive, chemical, metal fabrication, machinery and equipment, food, construction, mining, oil and gas, and first responders.
+The Healthcare segment manufactures and markets solutions comprising surgical gloves, single use and examination gloves, and clean and sterile gloves and garments, as well as consumables used by hospitals, surgical centers, dental practices, veterinary clinics, first responders, laboratories, and life sciences and pharmaceutical companies.
+The Industrial segment manufactures and markets hand and chemical protective clothing solutions for a range of industrial applications, including automotive, chemical, metal fabrication, machinery and equipment, food, construction, mining, oil and gas, and first responders.
 The company was formerly known as Pacific Dunlop Limited and changed its name to Ansell Limited in 2002.
 Ansell Limited was founded in 1893 and is based in Richmond, Australia.
+P. D. Holdings Pty.
+Ltd. operates as a current subsidiary of Ansell Limited.

 Frequently asked questions